GAM-team/GAM/wiki/Classroom-Courses.md

 For the filter to apply, `timefilter` and at least one of `start|starttime` and `end|endtime` must be specified.

 By default, all basic course fields are displayed; use the following options to modify the output.
+* `owneremail` - Display course owner email.
-* `owneremail` - Display course owner email; requires an additional API call per course.
+* `ownername` - Display course owner name.
+    * These options require an additional API call per course.
 * `alias|aliases` - Display course aliases; all aliases are in the single column `Aliases` separated by a delimiter; requires an additional API call per course.
     * `delimiter <Character>` - Delimiter between aliases with `print` command.
 * `aliasesincolumn` - Display course aliases; the `Aliases` column contains the number of aliases and `Aliases.0`, `Aliases.1`, ... contain the individual aliases; requires an additional API call per course.